Henry Newton Brown Jr.

-Henry Newton Brown Jr. (born December 30, 1941), is a former Louisiana appellate judge, legal lecturer, and former district attorney.
-He is serving his third 10-year elected term on the Louisiana Second Circuit Court of Appeal, based in Shreveport, having been elected in 1990, 2000, and 2010.
+Henry Newton Brown Jr. (born December 30, 1941) is an American jurist and politician who served on the Louisiana Second Circuit Court of Appeal from 1991 to 2019.

 Background

 A native of Bienville Parish, Louisiana, Brown was reared in Bossier City.
 His parents were Henry Newton Brown, a civil engineer for the State of Louisiana for forty-four years, and the former Louise Craighead, who retired as a teacher from the Bossier Parish School Board.

 Brown graduated from Bossier High School, where he was an All-American running back.
 In 1959, he went to Louisiana State University in Baton Rouge on a football scholarship.

 In 1966, Brown graduated with his Juris Doctor degree from the Louisiana State University Law Center, where he studied under Paul M. Hebert, the namesake of the law institution.
 He joined the United States Army and served in the Special Forces in the Vietnam War.
 He was an Army instructor at the Infantry School at Fort Benning, Georgia, and a paratrooper in Vietnam from 1966 to 1968 with the 173rd Airborne Brigade Combat Team.